 History of Food Preservation – Complete Explanation

 Food preservation is a set of techniques or methods to prevent food from spoilage.
-This includes canning, drying, dehydrating, freeze-drying, smoking, pasteurization and irradiation as well as addition of chemical additives.
-Food preservation has become an important part of the food industry and daily life.
+This includes canning, drying, dehydrating, freeze-drying, smoking, pasteurization, and irradiation, as well as the addition of chemical additives.
+Food preservation has become an essential part of the food industry and daily life.

 Historical Timeline of Food Preservation

 During ancient times, food was dried to ensure survival.
 Without dried foods, nomadic tribes would have been unable to travel vast distances.
-Using the sun, wind or smoke from fire, food such as grains, herbs, fruits and meats were preserved from one year to another.
+Using the sun, wind, or smoke from the fire, food such as grains, herbs, fruits, and meats were preserved from one year to another.

 Over time, as civilizations became more advanced, the techniques of preserving food became more sophisticated, as can be seen in the table below: